larspetrus/Roofpig/README.md

 ####'colors'

 By default, the colors are R - green, L - blue, F - red, B - orange, U - yellow, and D - white.
-Or "colors=R:g L:b F:r B:o U:y D:w" as it would be written in this notation.
+Or "colors=R:g L:b F:r B:o U:y D:w" in this notation.
 Aside from 'g' for green etc, you can also use any CSS color, like 'pink', '&#35;77f' or '&#35;3d3dff' etc.

 JSFiddle: XXX